nats-io/nats-site/content/blog/nats-server-2.9.15-release.md

 To reiterate, this release is significant as it is the first patch release where many of these new techniques have been applied.

-## Get on with it
+## Get on with it!

 So what are all of these great changes??

-Historically we would point you to the [release notes on GitHub](https://github.com/nats-io/nats-server/releases/tag/v2.9.15), but going forward, as part of improving our “release communication,” we will focus on the observed behavior first and link them to the relevant code changes.
+Historically we would point you to the [release notes on GitHub](https://github.com/nats-io/nats-server/releases/tag/v2.9.15), but going forward, as part of improving our "release communication," we will focus on observed behaviors first and link them to the relevant code changes.

 ## 👻 Ghost consumers